Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 }
 ```

-2. **Be sure a detection have been made before send a message on a network**
+2. Be sure a that detection has been made before sending a message on a network

-before sending a request value to the button service we have to be sure that a detection have been made.
-Luos provide a specific API allowing you to know if your system have been detected or not : `bool Luos_IsNodeDetected(void)`
+before sending a request value to the button service, we have to be sure that a detection has been made.
+Luos Engine provides a specific API allowing you to know if your system has been detected or not: `bool Luos_IsNodeDetected(void)`

-This function return true when your system have been entirely detected :
+This function returns **TRUE** when your system has been entirely detected:

 ```c
 void Switcher_Loop(void)